jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Income through permanent establishment
 (17C) Income attributable to a permanent establishment in New Zealand of a non-resident has a source in New Zealand, except if—
   (a) subsections (15) to (17) provide otherwise:
-  (b) the income is a dividend from a share in a foreign company that is not revenue account property.
+  (b) the income is a dividend from a share in a foreign company that is not revenue account property:
+  (c) the income arises because of the activities in New Zealand of a non-resident visitor.
 Income taxable under double tax agreement
 (17D) Income of a non-resident that may be taxed in New Zealand under a double tax agreement and does not have a source under subsections (15) to (17) has a source in New Zealand unless the income is—
   (a) a dividend from a share in a foreign company that is not revenue account property:
   (b) fees for technical, management, or similar services that are—
     (i) treated as royalties under a double tax agreement:
     (ii) subject to article 12 of the double tax agreement between New Zealand and the Republic of India:
-  (c) a royalty or interest payment attributable, under a double tax agreement, to a permanent establishment outside New Zealand.
+  (c) a royalty or interest payment attributable, under a double tax agreement, to a permanent establishment outside New Zealand:
+  (d) income derived by the non-resident because of the activities in New Zealand of a non-resident visitor.
 Any other source in New Zealand
 (18) Income derived directly or indirectly from any other source in New Zealand has a source in New Zealand.